SemanticMediaWiki/SemanticMediaWiki/includes/src/SPARQLStore/README.md

 # SPARQLStore

-The `SPARQLStore` uses two components a base store (by default using the existing `SQLStore`) and a client database connector.
-The base store accumulates information about properties, value annotations, and statistics.
+The `SPARQLStore` consists of two components, a base store (by default using the existing `SQLStore`) and a client database connector.
+Currently, the base store is responsible for accumulating information about properties, value annotations, and statistics.

 ## Database connector

-The database connector is responsible for updating triples to the store and to answer query requests made by the `QueryEngine` from the [TDB][tdb].
+The database connector is responsible for updating triples to the store and return results from the [TDB][tdb] for query requests made by the `QueryEngine`.

 The following client database connectors are currently available: